TitoTamburini/FDS_Final_Project/README.md

-# Fundamentals of Data Science 2022/23
+# Fundamentals of Data Science 2022/23 - Final Project
 The project involves analyzing transactions and classifying them into fraudulent and non-fraudulent.
 The data set we worked on is [this](https://www.kaggle.com/datasets/chitwanmanchanda/fraudulent-transactions-data).

 ### Content